vincesafe/chatavion/README.en.md

 It copies an empty configuration template (avionfile.vierge).
 It is then filled with the log file according to the following pattern:
  - mX is a text record (TXT type) containing the whole raw message on line X
  - mX.nY is an IP address record (type A) containing 4 characters from message #X with #Y offset, converted in digital values according to the ASCII encoding (ip.sh does the conversion)
+  - mX.oY is an IPv6 address record (type AAAA) containing 16 characters from message #X with #Y offset, converted in hexadecimal values according to the ASCII encoding (ip6.sh does the conversion)

 Thus, a TXT type DNS request on m1.getmmsg.xx.yy will get the first message from the conversation log, m2.getmmsg.xx.yy will get the second, and so on.

 Some networks allow TXT type requests, like SNCF's TGV Wi-Fi (French high speed trains), but some do not allow them, like ANA on-board Wi-Fi (a Japanese airline company).
-Yes, I did try.
+Yes, I actually tried.
 As an alternative, we can get messages in the form of numbers, with IP addresses.
 Thus, a A type (IP address) DNS request on m1.n1.getmmsg.xx.yy will get the 4 first characters of the first message. m1.n2.getmmsg.xx.yy will get the 5th to 8th characters of the first message. m2.n1.getmmsg.xx.yy will get the 4 first characters of the second message, and so on.

-With IPv6, we can store 16 characters, and then do 4 times less requests.
-I'm working on it.
+The same way, a AAAA type (IPv6 address) on m1.o1.getmmsg.us.to will get the 16 first characters of the first message.

 4. Client